slorg1/cs-docs/_posts/202007-25-KISS_and_DRY_in_django.md

 we could assume (or know) that `my_value` could not be `None`.

 So, what?
 It works!
 No, crash.
-True, the code will work and will certainly not crash as we force convert the value as a para
+True, the code will work and will certainly not crash as we force convert the value as a string.
+What this means is that `.lower().strip()` will always work against a string: peachy!
+It also means that `None` will turn to `"None"` *ooops*

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY5MDg0NzQ4Ml19
+eyJoaXN0b3J5IjpbLTE1MzIwNzEwNDhdfQ==
 -->